andikleen/simple-pt/README.md

 simple-pt is a simple experimental reference implementation of Intel Processor Trace (PT) on Linux.
 PT can trace all branches executed by the CPU at the hardware level with moderate overhead.
-A PT decoder then uses sideband data to decode the branch traces.
+A PT decoder then uses sideband trace data to decode the branch traces.

-PT is supported on Intel 5th generation Code (Broadwell) and 6th generation Code (Skylake) CPUs.
+PT is supported on Intel 5th generation Core (Broadwell) and 6th generation Core (Skylake) CPUs.

 # Example